RupendraL/Rupendra-Lekkala/README.md

-# This Repo is for My Self Projects
+# This Repo is for My Projects
 Author - Rupendra Lekkala